minqiaowang/hybrid-adg-apac/test-with-adg/test-with-adg.md

 This lab assumes you have already completed the following labs:

-- Deploy Active Data Guard with LVM or ASM
+- Deploy Active Data Guard with LVM

 ## Step 1: Test transaction replication